 I count three standout tracks, one with an asterisk: The album’s snazzy, jazzy, R&B opener “Down To Joy” is memorable for sure, a throwback to 1960s Stax-style 45s with punchy horns and chunka-chunka guitars.
 It’s so good it already got nominated for 2021’s Best Song at the Academy Awards when it appeared in Kenneth Branagh’s film Belfast (and should’ve won over creepy Billie Eyelash’s 007 dirge).
 It’s nice to have it on a full album and it starts off Remembering Now on a strong assertive note, but it’s not fresh.

 The song that caught my attention right away was the fun, jaunty, almost-a-throwaway “Back to Writing Love Songs,” one of those sly, self-referential super-catchy ditties Van knocks out about songwriting every once in a while.
-This one is more good natured and less cynical than some have been, and might be a covert victory lap after his first couple albums this decade were spent tunefully complaining about lockdowns, mandatory vaxx, authoritarianism, lame rock star phonies, etc., as the song concludes “Got to play / At the end of the day.”
+This one is more good natured & less cynical than some have been, and might be a covert victory lap after his first couple albums this decade were spent tunefully complaining about lockdowns, mandatory vaxx, authoritarianism, lame rock star phonies, etc., as the song concludes “Got to play / At the end of the day.”

 The other song I’m loving is far more epic.
 Slow, beautiful, pensively percussive “When the Rains Came” is a transcendently good quiet song that builds to a thunderous vocal climax.
 The singing is soooo invigorating and revitalizing!
 How does he do it?